Summary

 - Other lifestyle risk factors such as alcohol, smoking, sleep deprivation and stress and depression.

-Approximately half of all seizures in older adults have no known causes.
+A substantial amount of seizures in older adults have no clearly identified cause, despite investigation.

 Diagnosis of epilepsy in older people